kimdj/git-playground/README.md

 $ git branch test
 ```

-Now, let's see which branch we're currently on (most likely the master branch).
+Now, let's see which branch we're currently on.
 ```
 $ git branch
   dev